-$CO_2$ emission mitigation potential = emissions from alternative source of electricity replaced
+$CO_2$ emission mitigation potential = emissions from alternative source of electricity replaced using diesel and coal as fuel.

-It was shown in the previous sections that based on the existing power supply, current trends and/or Power Development Plans of the participating countries, it can be assumed that the cogeneration plants will replace the thermal power plants using diesel and coal as fuel.
 Taking the more conservative figure of the emission factor for diesel (instead of coal) which is 0.8 ton $CO_2$ /MWh, the direct project, direct post-project and indirect project emission mitigation potential are calculated below.
 If the actual replacements are made for coal thermal plants, the $CO_2$ mitigation will be higher.
 Direct Project-related emission mitigation potential